 Misconception: The problem with low power is that you’ll miss true effects.

-Truth: While this is true, studies that are underpowered will also produce significant effects that are LESS LIKELY (hah) to be true, (keep in mind that the false-positive rate is fixed), in that the point estimates are more influenced by noise and variability, thus, only the largest effects will pass your thresholds.
-Once those thresholds have been crossed, you will be fooled into thinking you’ve found a real effect.
+Truth: While this is true with regards to statistical significance, studies that are underpowered will also produce statistically significant effects that are LESS LIKELY to be true, (keep in mind that the false-positive rate is fixed), in that the point estimates are more influenced by noise and variability, thus, only the largest effects will pass your thresholds.
+Once those thresholds have been crossed, you will be fooled into thinking you’ve found a real significant effect.

 Misconception: Effect sizes and standard deviations from pilot studies should be used to calculate sample sizes for larger studies.